 Discussing important touchstones such as growth mindset, control, McCarthy also emphasizes fundamental truths about teaching all students—and recognizing all developmental stages—while empowering students to articulate what they both want and need from their own education.

 As solid as the McCarthy text is, I do see small areas that might give educators pause—either when reading the book for professional development in best practice, in a group setting such as a professional learning team (PLT), or with a group of pre-service teaching candidates.
 McCarthy is plainspoken and clear when he skillfully explains some of the finer points of differentiation; however, there are areas where explanations seem much less robust, generally occurring perhaps when McCarthy assumes the reader knows the shorthand of some pedagogical strategies.
-In this way, the same writer who dutifully describes the basics seems a bit uneven in his assumptions.
-One example occurs on page 82 and can stand for the five or six areas that might have a reader running to the end of chapter notes.
-After explaining the value and need for mixed-skill-level grouping for collaborative projects—and painstakingly reiterating how to assess accurately the readiness of each student before designating groups—McCarthy lists four strategies that can be adapted to meet student need inside these groups.
-He includes as possible activities “think dots and task cards,” “learning menus,” and “RAFTS and similar writing prompts” in a visually appealing, bulleted list.
-Some of these strategies educators do know, some we can guess—but even veteran teachers might appreciate a definition or at least a parenthetical description beside these items to mimic the clarity that McCarthy provides in other lists and descriptions throughout the book.
-As the text progresses, the reader can decipher some of these strategies through context clues; indeed, think dots are modeled on a figure inside the very chapter of this example.
-It simply occurs a bit later than the first mention of the concept.
-The RAFT strategy, as another example, is explained succinctly and effectively, but not until page 125 and after a few allusions to it previously: “RAFTs stands for role, audience, format, and topic with a strong verb” (p.
-125).
-A tiered activity to explain the RAFT follows on pg.
-126, and a note at the end of the chapter provides more information, including a citation to another article by McCarthy himself.
-Nevertheless, the timing of some of the explanations seems a bit late, and certainly at first reading the context of some of McCarthy’s lower-level strategies seems unclear.
+As the text progresses, the reader can decipher some of these strategies through context clues.
 As the chapters stack on top of each other, McCarthy includes more notes on certain, more ambiguous strategies used as examples throughout the text.
 This placement seems unusual, however, when we contrast this placement with other repeated, concise, and clearly-articulated descriptions of the strategies that are perhaps more relevant or more closely tied to differentiation.
-In a similar way, the text would benefit from an index at the end of the book because so many of the concepts are revisited.
-Any teacher who remembers a strategy from the book and wants to implement it could find it and re read it much more effectively.
-Although this disconnect can be overcome, it nevertheless creates a dissonance for beginning teachers that I believe would need mediation or a bit more scaffolding to correct.
+Perhaps the text might benefit from an index at the end of the book so that teachers who remember a strategy can find a paragraph or two in order to refresh her memory before she implements it in class. .